Doracamom: Joint 3D Detection and Occupancy Prediction with Multi-view 4D Radars and Cameras for Omnidirectional Perception: Experiments and Performance Analysis

 \subsubsection{Results on OmniHD-Scenes}

-\textbf{3D Object Detection.} Table~\ref{od_performance_omnihd_complete} presents the performance comparison of different methods on the OmniHD-Scenes test set for 3D detection tasks.
+\textbf{3D Object Detection.} Table~\ref{od_performance_omnihd_complete} presents the performance comparison of different methods on the OmniHD-Scenes test set for 3D object detection.
 Our proposed Doracamom achieves superior overall performance (39.12 mAP \& 46.22 ODS) compared to other approaches based on 4D radar, camera, or their fusion.
-Specifically, it outperforms BEVFusion \cite{BEVFusion} by +5.17 mAP and +3.22 ODS, while surpassing RCFusion \cite{zheng2023rcfusion} by +4.24 mAP and +4.69 ODS.
-Even in the single-frame setting without the DTE module, our model outperforms all other methods in terms of mAP.
-Furthermore, Doracamom significantly narrows the performance gap with LiDAR-based PointPillars \cite{Pointpillars} (46.22 ODS vs. 55.54 ODS), which demonstrates both the effectiveness of our proposed architecture and the tremendous potential of low-cost sensor configurations in autonomous driving perception systems.
+Specifically, it surpasses the recent state-of-the-art method RCBEVDet \cite{lin2024rcbevdet} by +3.59 mAP and +0.81 ODS.
+The performance gap is even larger when compared to other strong baselines like BEVFusion \cite{BEVFusion} (+5.17 mAP, +3.22 ODS) and RCFusion \cite{zheng2023rcfusion} (+4.24 mAP, +4.69 ODS).
+Even in the single-frame setting, our Doracamom-S outperforms all other methods in terms of mAP.
 In terms of TP metrics, our method achieves best performance in both mAOE and mAVE, reaching 0.3545 and 0.6151, respectively.
-Notably, benefiting from the Doppler information inherent in 4D radar, approaches leveraging 4D radar independently or incorporating 4D radar-camera fusion demonstrate remarkable velocity estimation accuracy compared to camera-only or LiDAR-based methods, exhibiting substantially lower errors in velocity predictions.
+Notably, benefiting from the Doppler information inherent in 4D radar, approaches leveraging 4D radar independently or incorporating 4D radar-camera fusion demonstrate remarkable velocity estimation accuracy compared to camera-only methods, exhibiting substantially lower errors in velocity predictions.
 Furthermore, Doracamom achieves even more precise velocity estimation through efficient exploitation of 4D radar features and the DTE module.
-For each object category, our method achieves the highest AP scores across all classes: Car, Pedestrian, Rider, and Large Vehicle.
+For each object category, our method achieves the highest or second-highest AP scores across all classes.
 Notably, all methods exhibit relatively low detection accuracy for pedestrians and large vehicles, which can be attributed to several challenging factors in the dataset.
 The dataset contains numerous crowded scenes with dozens of people in small areas, leading to severe occlusions.
 Moreover, the features extracted from both image and radar data are often incomplete and less distinctive.
 Additionally, pedestrians occupy only a few grids in the BEV features, further increasing the detection difficulty.
 For Large Vehicles, their substantial size often results in incomplete contours in both radar and camera views, leading to significant size discrepancies.